 If you want to know more about Camp Journey, visit http://rosspoint.org/camp-journey

 ABOUT AROUND THE PIANO

-Around the Piano is a resource for teachers and team leaders that uses music as a catalyst to get young people talking, writing, singing and creating about character.
-The workbook includes an original collection of short, easy to learn songs along with demonstration audio, lesson plans and ideas.
+Around the Piano is a resource for teachers and team leaders that uses music to get young people talking, writing, singing and creating about character.

 During my years of teaching Middle School Choir in Spokane, Washington, I found that my students loved coming down around the piano and singing easy versions of songs like, “Glory, Glory” and “This Little Light of Mine.”
 They sang with full voices and without the usual shyness that was the norm for many of them, especially the boys.
 When we were around the piano, there was the feeling of singing around the campfire or in the living room during the holidays.
 Students sang with ease and confidence.
 I started letting them take turns with solos and duets and small group singing.
 This became one of our favorite things.
 We added percussion, movement, harmonies, and improvisations.
 Eventually though, we grew tired of singing the same few songs over and over again, and I was inspired to write my own “Around the Piano” songs.

 In my classroom, the space around the piano became a safer place to sing out and to make mistakes, a place where only encouraging comments were allowed.
 “Around the Piano” became a cue to be more friendly and more brave.
 With ATP, the piano is not the important thing.
 Songs can be accompanied by any instrument or sung a ‘Capella.
 Your “around the piano” space might be a corner in the back of the room or a circle on the floor.
 It can even be as simple as a decreased formality and an expectation of welcoming behavior and acceptance.